pancracium/calculator/README.md

 ## How to convert to an executable

+- Download the code as a zip file and unzip it to a folder

+- Open that folder with the terminal

+- Run this command:
+` pip install pyinstaller `

+- And lastly, run this one:
-pyinstaller --onedir --noconsole --noconfirm --name "Calculator" --icon "icon.ico" --add-data "icon.ico;." --add-data "key_binds.txt;." --add-data "log.txt;." --add-data "README.md;." main.py `
+` pyinstaller --onedir --noconsole --noconfirm --name "Calculator" --icon "icon.ico" --add-data "icon.ico;." --add-data "key_binds.txt;." --add-data "log.txt;." --add-data "README.md;." main.py `

+- Open the dist folder and run the app.